TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Installation/DeployTYPO3.rst

 ========================

 -  Build the local environment (installing everything necessary for the website)
--  Run `composer install --no-dev` to install without development dependencies
+-  Run :bash:`composer install --no-dev` to install without development dependencies
 -  Copy files to the production server
 -  Copy the database to the production server
 -  Clearing the caches

 .. note::

-    The `composer install` command should not be run on the live environment.
+    The :bash:`composer install` command should not be run on the live environment.
-    Ideally, `composer` should only run locally or on a dedicated deployment machine, to allow testing before going live.
+    Ideally, :bash:`composer` should only run locally or on a dedicated deployment machine, to allow testing before going live.

-    To avoid conflicts between the local and the server's PHP version, the server's PHP version can be defined in the :file:`composer.json` file (e.g. ``{"platform": {"php": "7.4.10"}}``), so `composer` will always check the correct dependencies.
+    To avoid conflicts between the local and the server's PHP version, the server's PHP version can be defined in the :file:`composer.json` file (e.g. ``{"platform": {"php": "7.4.10"}}``), so :bash:`composer` will always check the correct dependencies.

 Deployment Automation